libretro/docs/docs/guides/install-android.md

 2. Open the downloaded APK (via a file manager if your browser does not prompt you when the download is completed).
 3. Select Install.

-####### From Buildbot Archives
+**From Buildbot Archives**

 All [stable](https://buildbot.libretro.com/stable/CURRENTVERSIONNUMBER/android/) and [nightly](https://buildbot.libretro.com/nightly/android/) bundles are available via BuildBot If you need a specific architecture or build for testing.
-Builds are named with an architecture suffix: `aarch64` is a 64-bit build, `ra32` is a 32-bit build, and no suffix is a universal build that opts for 64-bit if your system supports it.
-> 32-bit support on Android is slowly being phased out by the industry, but these builds remain available for older devices or specific use cases.

 ##### Installation via Obtainium
 "Obtainium allows you to install and update apps directly from their releases pages, and receive notifications when new releases are made available." - Obtainium